Strongly Suggested Pre-Reading

 - “The goals of OB [organizational behavior] are to explain, predict, and influence behavior.
 Managers need to be able to explain why employees engage in some behaviors rather than others, predict how employees will respond to various actions and decisions, and influence how employees behave.” — Open Class

 There is a vast array of different types of practices that leaders and managers use to influence their employees toward achieving the organization’s goals.
-More recently, they use a variety of practices to help employees to achieve their own goals, as well.
+More recently, they have used a variety of practices to help employees achieve their own goals, as well.
 Thus, it can be a challenge to efficiently categorize and explain the practices in a manner that is comprehensive and yet well organized.

 IEduNote‘s listing of the eight objectives of organizational behavior seems a reasonable way to categorize them, as well.
 The titles of their objectives have been slightly reordered and modified in the following categories.
 The categories are cyclical and highly integrated with each other.

 NOTE: Descriptions of each of the following practices are included in each of their respective topics in this Free Management Library.
 Thus, the descriptions are not duplicated here.

 Organizational culture can be explained as a combination of the members’ values, beliefs, assumptions, and ways that they interact with each other.
 Basically, an organization’s culture is its personality.
 A person’s personality influences every aspect of their life.